ellipsisComma/weird-waves/README.md

 It's also a sort of baseline web dev whetstone for me.

-The app is relatively mature and shouldn't receive large updates in future.

 **Note:** This repository doesn't contain the full audio library used on [Weird Waves](https://weirdwaves.net).

+For example, series headings are stored as text or HTML

 ## Adding audio

 Add data for series and shows to `archive.js`.
-All shows from a given series should ideally be taken from the same location, and that location should ideally be publicly available.
+All shows taken from a given series should ideally be taken from the same source (website, collection, etc.), and that location should ideally be publicly available.
+A series on Weird Waves does *not* need to be complete; most of them are curated selections.

 The archive as a whole is an array of series objects, each of which contains an array of show objects.
 For example, the series object for "Quiet, Please", including the show object for the first episode, "Nothing Behind the Door":